jnozzi/cocoadev.com/markdown/FastDynamicAverage.md

 This is probably more of a C question since "fast" and "cocoa" don't usually belong in the same sentence.
 What's a very fast way to report a dynamic average.
 Suppose I push a number into an object that stores a list of those numbers.
 The behavior comes in one of two flavors.
 The list grows until it is emptied it, or it grows until a certain size beyond which the head of the list is removed to make room for the new tail.
 At any point I can call average.
 There's the obvious naive way to implement this functionality, but there must be a good way to do this that would make Fibonacci proud.

 ----
 Well, you could calculate the average each time a new number is added, store it somewhere, and return it whenever you call the average method/function.
 This doesn't speed up the averaging process itself, but it might "look" faster.
-Or you could do something like this, which is probably marginally faster than totalling and dividing each time. --General/JediKnil
+Or you could do something like this, which is probably marginally faster than totalling and dividing each time. --JediKnil

 static const unsigned int kMaxLength = 10; // or whatever